pigulla/modern-nestjs/README.md

 This repository provides a highly opinionated, basic setup for modern NestJS applications.
 It's not intended to be a turnkey solution but a solid starting point for the most common use cases.
 You can, should and will need to tweak and adapt it to your needs and personal preferences.

-### Key Features
+## Key Features
 - 🦠 Use [Biome](https://biomejs.dev/) instead of [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).
-Biome hasn't yet reached feature parity compared to a pimped out ESLint setup, but it generates orders of magnitude fewer headaches.
+Biome hasn't yet reached feature parity compared to a fully pimped out ESLint setup, but it causes orders of magnitude fewer headaches.
 It's also roughly ten billion times faster.
 - 🕵️‍♀️ Validate DTOs, route and query parameters with [Zod](https://github.com/colinhacks/zod) instead of [Class Validator](https://github.com/typestack/class-validator) (powered by [`nestjs-zod`](https://github.com/BenLorantfy/nestjs-zod) - this currently requires the [v5 beta](https://github.com/BenLorantfy/nestjs-zod/discussions/148)).
 - ✅ Validate OpenAPI documentation with [Redocly](https://redocly.com/redocly-cli).
 It can also [generate](https://redocly.com/docs/cli/commands/build-docs) reasonable pretty HTML docs.
 - 🧑‍🔧 Use [Vitest](https://vitest.dev/) instead of [Jest](https://vitest.dev/).